 Dark Side of the Moon performed by a trio

-An unusual thing that come out of 2017's total solar eclipse was the trio of Bert Keely, Larry Marcus and Roger Bourland imagining they could perform Pink Floyd's Dark Side of the Moon from start to finish with nothing pre-recorded but an alarm clock and a cash register.
+One of the crazier things to come out of 2017's total solar eclipse was the trio of guitarist Bert Keely, drummer Larry Marcus, and pianist Roger Bourland deciding to perform Pink Floyd's Dark Side of the Moon from start to finish with nothing pre-recorded but an alarm clock and a cash register.
 Here's a sample of how it was done live at Angelica's Bistro in Redwood City CA.

 Photo by Lex Passaris (from the Hollywood show)